nebulab/playbook/su-di-noi/cosa-facciamo.md

-# Cosa facciamo
+# What do we do

-Ci occupiamo di:
+We work on:

-* Design e sviluppo e-commerce Solidus/Spree;
+* Solidus/Spree e-commerce design and development;
-* Design e sviluppo applicazioni web;
+* Design and development of web applications;
-* Design e sviluppo siti CMS;
+* Design and development of CMS sites;
-* Realizzazione siti statici (vetrina);
+* Development of static sites (window);
-* Branding web;
+* Web branding;
-* Gestione campagne PPC, SEO, social media e newsletter.
+* Management of PPC, SEO, social media campaigns and newsletters.

-NON ci occupiamo di:
+We DO NOT work on:

-* Design e sviluppo applicazioni iOS e Android (ma non è escluso che in futuro lo faremo);
+* Design and development of iOS and Android applications (but it cannot be ruled out that we may do so in the future);
-* Sviluppo piattaforme e-commerce che non siano Solidus/Spree;
+* Development of e-commerce platforms other than Solidus/Spree;
-* Campagne pubblicitarie e grafica tradizionale.
+* Advertising campaigns and traditional graphics.